Southern Deitziel

 Skalla Craggs

-The Skalla Craggs are a fractured, volatile landscape where the earth seems constantly at war with itself.
-Massive cracks split the ground, earthquakes rattle the region, reshaping its treacherous, monster Infested terrain.
-Predatory beasts stalk the jagged crevices, while burrowing horrors lurk below the unstable ground, ready to erupt.
-Towering over the landscape are 400-foot-tall termite mounds, immense spires formed by unknown species of giant insects.
-All adding to its reputation as the most inhospitable place in all of Crudilex.
+The Skalla Craggs are a fractured, volatile landscape where the sun-baked soil is at war with itself.
+Massive cracks split the ground, and earthquakes rattle the region, regularly reshaping its treacherous, monster infested terrain.
+Predatory beasts stalk the jagged crevices, while burrowing Termitidae scurry below the unstable ground between their 400-foot-tall mounds, immense spires formed by the hives of the large termite-like monsters.

 Mahat

-The city has a clear purpose, serve as both a home and a haven, a place where Iumins strive to preserve their culture, rediscover lost knowledge, and forge a future untethered to the gods they abandoned. its architecture is a blend of ancient Illumian styles and the strange, alien influences of their time in purgatory, much as its people have been changed, hardly even resembling the ancestors who protected them.
+The city has a singular clear purpose: serve as the Lumin’s a home and haven, a place where they strive to preserve their culture, rediscover lost knowledge, and forge a future untethered to the gods they abandoned.
+Its architecture is a blend of ancient Lumin styles and the strange, alien influences of their time in purgatory.

 Seko

 Seko, heart of the melodious hive, is a sprawling labyrinth of tunnels and chambers, each more chaotic and unpredictable than the last.
-This vast network is home to a bizarre and often maddening breed of goblins, their society governed by wild and erratic rules that appear nonsensical to outsiders and nothing follows the logic of the outside world.
+This vast network is home to a bizarre and often maddening breed of goblins, their society governed by wild and erratic rules that appear nonsensical to outsiders.
+Seko Hive goblins use overwhelming numbers to raid nearby settlements with storms of poorly trained goblin marauders.
+These raids regularly occur when the population has grown too dense to sustain, culling their numbers and expanding their territory.

 The Redwell